 There are a lot of ideas in the world about weaning away from breastfeeding, but for families that formula feed, the information is a little harder to find.
-Like so many different parts of parenting, the question of when to stop formula feeding does depend on your child’s stage of development, which doesn’t always line up perfectly with her age.
+Like so many different parts of parenting, the question of when to stop formula feeding does depend on your child’s stage of development, which doesn’t always line up perfectly with their age.

 Still, there are a few questions to keep in mind when thinking about when to make the switch, and one of them is Baby’s age.